GavinHuttley/tib/source/python/functions.rst

 These descriptive methods are pretty simple to comprehend.
 The challenge comes when you start using methods that transform the data.
 Again, using ``help()`` on the object is the most reliable approach.

-.. sidebar:: Interpreting help() for a method
+.. margin:: Interpreting help() for a method
     :name: Interpreting help() for a method

     .. image::  /_static/images/method_help.png